Forest Health Watershed Coordinator Program- Grant Awards Announced

 Between 2000 and 2015, the Department of Conservation provided grants for watershed coordinators to facilitate collaborative efforts to improve and sustain the health of California's watersheds.
 Watershed coordinators successfully facilitated collaborations between diverse groups of stakeholders and cultivated numerous partnerships in order to address multiple social and ecological issues on a watershed scale, improving the efficiency with which state funds were utilized to meet multiple watershed improvement and management goals.

-Visit our Grant Reports page
+Visit our Grant Reports page for more information.

 What are watersheds?